 The plugin’s configuration page can be found under Business > Settings, here you can configure the plugin to match your needs.
-We would suggest enabling Job Categories & Job Types which are by default disabled, you can also enable Multi Category & Multi Type selections, these will make your filtering system much more flexible.
+We would suggest enabling Listing Categories & Listing Types before importing sample content, you can also enable Multi-select Categories & Multi-select Listing Type selections, these will make your filtering system much more flexible.
 In the Job Submission tab you can configure the requirements for allowing users to submit business listings.

 For more information the plugin’s extensive documentation can be found here.

 Setting up site-wide sections

 It’s considered a good practice to set up the areas of your website that you won’t be editing a lot in the future, like the general site layout, the header, footer and some secondary functionality.